zowe/docs-site/docs/user-guide/k8s-config.md

 [The z/OS to k8s convert tool](#3-create-and-modify-configmaps-and-secrets) can automatically create a config map and secret.
 However, if you want to customize or create your own, review the instructions in this section.

-In order to make certificates working in Kubernetes, the certificate you are using should have these domains defined in certificate Subject Alt Name (SAN):
+To make certificates work in Kubernetes, make sure the certificate you are using have defined the following domains in certificate Subject Alt Name (SAN):

-- your external domains to access Zowe APIML Gateway Service running in Kubernetes cluster,
+- your external domains to access Zowe APIML Gateway Service running in Kubernetes cluster
 - `*.<k8s-namespace>.svc.<k8s-cluster-name>`
 - `*.discovery-service.<k8s-namespace>.svc.<k8s-cluster-name>`
 - `*.gateway-service.<k8s-namespace>.svc.<k8s-cluster-name>`